Grupo Firme

-Grupo Firme is a regional Mexican band based in Tijuana, Baja California, that specializes in Sinaloan music.
+Grupo Firme is a regional Mexican band based in Tijuana, Baja California.
 Formed in 2014, they have received nominations for a variety of awards that include Latin Grammy, Premios Juventud and Premio Lo Nuestro, being the winner in 2021 of the latter in five categories.

 History

 Grupo Firme was founded in 2014 in the city of Tijuana, Baja California, by Eduin Cazares (originally from Culiacán, Sinaloa) and Jairo Corrales.
 In 2017, they released their debut album Pasado, Presente, Futuro with a total of twelve songs.
 It was not very successful, but it got them noticed by the music scene.
 From there, they released other albums such as El Barco and En Vivo desde Tijuana: Los Buitrones y Los Firmes; the latter in collaboration with Los Buitres de Culiacán.

 The group rose to fame in 2020 by releasing the singles "Pídeme", "El Roto" and "Juro Por Dios".
 Later that year, they toured Colombia, in addition to recording a live album there titled En Vivo desde Medellín, Colombia.
 The group would also go on to record a song and music video with Colombian artist Maluma, called "Cada Quién".
 In 2020, they were nominated for a Premios Juventud.
 In 2021, they won four Premios Juventudes, they also won five of six nominations at the Premios Lo Nuestro.
 On November 18, they won their first Latin Grammy Award for Best Banda Album for their album Nos Divertimos Lo Grando Lo Imposible.
 The group's success continued in 2022 as they embarked on a stadium tour throughout the United States and Mexico called Enfiestados y Amanecidos, which kicked-off at SoFi Stadium in Inglewood, California.

-In June 2025 the band canceled a performance in Napa, California, saying that the "Trump administration [had] suspended their visas," according to CBS News.
+In June 2025, the band canceled a performance at Festival La Onda in Napa, California, saying that the Trump administration had suspended their visas.